Symmetries of order four on K3 surfaces

-\begin{example} In Lemma \ref{curvefissate} an easy computation with MAPLE finds 63 possible cases.
+\begin{example} An easy computation with MAPLE shows that there are 63 possible cases in Theorem \ref{curvefissate}.
 One can produce some examples with the fixed locus described there starting from Example \ref{hirz} (resp.
 Example \ref{quadric}) and imposing simple singularities on the curve $C$ of genus 10 (resp. genus 9) such that at least one singular point is invariant for $\iota$.
 For example, one can assume that the curve $C$ in Example \ref{hirz} has an ordinary triple point at an invariant point of $\iota$ and two nodes exchanged by $\iota$.
 The Dynkin diagram of the resolution over the triple point, which is of type $\tilde D_4$, is $\sigma$-invariant: its simple components are preserved and the double component is fixed by $\sigma$.
 Thus $k=1$, $n_2=4$, $n_1=2$, $a=0$ and $g=5$.
-Observe that, if $C$ has just an ordinary triple point at an invariant point, then we are in the case $g=7, k=1, n_1=2, n_2=4$ of Table \ref{l=0}.
+Observe that if $C$ has just an ordinary triple point at an invariant point, then we are in the case $g=7, k=1, n_1=2, n_2=4$ of Table \ref{l=0}.
 Similar examples can be constructed from Example \ref{quadric}. \end{example}

-We now consider the case when $\sigma^2$ fixes an elliptic curve. \begin{pro} With the previous notation, if $g(C)=1$ then we are in one of the cases appearing in Table \ref{others}.
+We now consider the case when $\sigma^2$ fixes an elliptic curve. \begin{theorem} With the previous notation, if $g(C)=1$ then we are in one of the cases appearing in Table \ref{others}.